 Today’s post is not the usual lunch box foodie post, but it’s an important one I’m keen to share and is something that has been praying on my mind.
+Self-esteem in teen kids is today’s topic.
 Just like us adults, we all have our off days, our wobble days as I call them, but it’s important to notice when a pattern is forming.
-To notice when our kids are lower on self esteem or making negative comments more so than usual, that is raising alarm bells for us.
+To notice when our kids are lower on self-esteem or making negative comments more so than usual, that is raising alarm bells for us.
 As parents, we all want the best for our kids.
 With teen kids in our family, we are keen to encourage them to lead a healthy, confident and happy life and to reach their full potential.
 In order to achieve this, it’s important to know how to build self esteem in teen kids.

-Unilever has launched a “BrightFuture” campaign this September.
+Unilever has launched a “BrightFuture” campaign.
 You may have seen it?
 The aim is to make small changes that will make a big difference to help our kids, basically help our future become bright, by looking after the environment, caring in our communities, helping the young people become more confident.

 The key brands involved in this initiative are Domestos, cleaner homes, Persil, cleaner clothes and Dove.